kintone-labs/kintone-ui-component/website/versioned_docs/version-0.3.6/components/MultipleChoice.md

         });
     }
 }
 ```
 </details>

 ### getValue()
-Get the selected item in radio button.
+Get the checked values of multiple choice.

 **Parameter**